Geodocs.dev

 Product Description Format

-Optimized for AI citation:
+Optimized for AI citation (illustrative example):

 Not optimized (too vague for AI):